Cancer vs Heart Disease

 Never checked in on me.

-And when she died in September 2024, everyone—EVERYBODY— accused me of being a shit, selfish friend because I wasn’t there.
+When she died in September 2024, everyone—EVERYBODY— accused me of being a shit, selfish friend because I wasn’t there.

 No one gave a fuck that I was broken.
 That I was waiting on my second heart surgery.
 That I was drowning in it—barely hanging on.

-They just needed someone to blame—and I was easy.
+They needed someone to blame—and I was easy.

 Meanwhile, I was completely fucking shattered.
 Struggling to breathe under the weight of my own survival.
 Waiting for the next cut.
 In fucking pieces.

-40 years of friendship—gone!
+Forty years of friendship—gone.

 I’m hurting—I’m going through it—it’s all a part of the healing process—lots of tears going on over here.